Skip to content

 This is the same pattern we’d apply to any API integration project where two systems need to stay coherent over time.
 Canvas just happens to be a particularly well-instrumented endpoint to integrate with.

-When the off-the-shelf connectors are enough
+When to stay on the off-the-shelf connectors

-It’s worth saying: not every Canvas customer needs custom integration work.
+Not every Canvas customer needs custom integration work.

 Let’s build something